YONEX4090/MultiSafeHand/README.md

 ```
 ### Tasks
 #### HandOver
+This task includes a number of aspects such as object relocation, precise grasping, and hand safety within a constrained MARL framework.
+Successful
-This environment requires that one hand must adeptly toss an object, while the other must catch it with precision, avoiding excessive force that could lead to accidental object damage, unstable grasp, or potential safety risks.
+collaboration is one where one hand must adeptly toss an object, while the other must catch it accurately, avoiding excessive force that could lead to accidental object damage unstable grasp, or potential safety risks.
 <div align="left">
   <img src="safe-policy/assets/handover.jpg" width="75%"/>
 </div>

 #### CloseDoor
-This environment requires that closed doors can only be pushed inwards, but this is relatively difficult as the task cannot be accomplished by a simple push, which requires the hand to grab the
+This task requires robotic agents to learn how to close a door, which involves gripping the handle and exerting the appropriate amount of force, while considering factors such as the door's inertia and the design of the handle.
+In this environment, doors that are closed can only be pushed inward, adding complexity to the task as it cannot be achieved by a mere push but requires a coordinated maneuver to grab, push, and then pull the door open.
-handle and push it and then open it.
 <div align="left">
   <img src="safe-policy/assets/closedoor.jpg" width="75%"/>
 </div>

 #### OpenPenCap
-This environment involves two hands and pen, we need to use two hands to open the pen.
+This environment involves two hands and pen, we need to use two hands to open the pen and prevent slippage or damage.
 <div align="left">
   <img src="safe-policy/assets/openpencap.jpg" width="75%"/>
 </div>

 #### ClosePenCap
-This environment involves two hands and pen, we need to use two hands to close the pen.
+This environment involves two hands and pen, we need to use two hands to close the pen and prevent slippage or damage.
 <div align="left">
   <img src="safe-policy/assets/closepencap.jpg" width="75%"/>
 </div>